- doxazosin mesilate

 The safety of using DOXAZOSIN during pregnancy has not been established.
-If you are pregnant or planning to have a baby, ask your doctor or pharmacist for advise before taking this medicine.
-Do not take DOXAZOSIN if you are breast-feeding.
+If you are pregnant or planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Driving and using machines: Take care if you drive or operate machinery.
 Your tablets may affect your ability to drive or operate machinery safely, particularly when you first start to take them.
 They may make you feel weak or dizzy.
 If you are affected, do not drive or operate machinery and contact your doctor immediately.